tmobile/magentaA11y/readme.md

 ## Contribute

-MagentaA11y is built and maintained by the [T-Mobile Accessibility Resource Center](https://github.com/tmobile/magentaA11y/graphs/contributors)
+MagentaA11y is built and maintained by the [T-Mobile Accessibility Resource Center](https://github.com/tmobile/magentaA11y/graphs/contributors).

+It was originally created by [Charlie Triplett](https://www.charliecharliecharlie.com/), author of [The Book on Accessibility](https://www.thebookonaccessibility.com/).

 ### Here are some ways to contribute: